 Blob and Place

-In my eagerness to play, I didn’t have my video camera set up…sorry.
-Instead, I offer you a shout out to a talented gal, Kyong, demonstrates this n0-decal technique using these magic top coats in her Instagram and YouTube videos.
+I offer you a shout out to a talented gal, Kyong, demonstrates this no-decal technique using these magic top coats in her Instagram and YouTube videos.
 Speaking of Kyong, she recently re-created my watercolor iris nail art.
 If you haven’t seen it, I have very proudly added it to my page of Kimett Inspired Nail Art designs.

 I started by applying a white base to each of my nails.
 Like many techniques, it is best done one nail at a time.